tokopedia/gripmock/Readme.md

 ## New features

 This fork adds the following features:
+* Uploading proto files
+* When uploading protos, immediate sub directories can represent different imports, if tthe flag `--isd` is set
 * Packages at the same Level - proto files defined at their own folders and none of them is at the min package (top level)
-* Immediate sub directories can represent different imports
-* Uploading proto files

 Changes:
 * modules
 * generating proto into GOPATH
+* Argument list now considers directories.
+These directories are added to the import list and all the proto files inside are also added to the list of compiled protos.

 Breaking changes:
-* It no longer accepts individual proto files, but rather directories with the proto files
 * `GOPATH` needs to be defined

 ### Packages at the same Level
 Now we can address the scenario where we have proto files packages where none is at the main package.